Roger Nott: Early life

 Nott was born at Gulgong, New South Wales and was the son of a farmer.
 Leo Nott, Gulgong Shire President and member of the Legislative Assembly for Mudgee and Burrendong, was his brother.
 He was educated to elementary level at Gulgong Public School and initially worked as a shearer and farm hand.
 He later became a wheat farmer at Dunedoo.

 Political career

 Nott was elected to the parliament as the Labor member for Liverpool Plains at the 1941 state election.
 He replaced the Country Party member Harry Carter and defeated the Country Party candidate Alfred Yeo who had been the member for Castlereagh.
 Liverpool Plains was one of a number of rural seats that Labor won at the 1941 election and these victories contributed to the formation of the Labor government of William McKell.

 Nott was a member of the governments of Joseph Cahill and Robert Heffron.
-He was appointed as a Minister without portfolio in 1954 and between 1956 and 1957 was the Secretary for Lands and Secretary for Mines.
+He was appointed a Minister without portfolio in 1954 and between 1956 and 1957 was the Secretary for Lands and Secretary for Mines.
 From 1957 until his retirement he was the Minister for Agriculture.